Crafting ideas

 photo source: ducth.alibaba.com

-But my favourite is the wood and light sphere.
-The same wands gathered together, a few bulbs slipped in between and the lamp is ready.
+But my favorite is the sphere of wood and light.
+The same wands gathered together, a few light bulbs slipped between them and the lamp is ready.
 I know, it's not that simple.
-But I don't think it's very complicated either, and the result clearly shows that it's worth a try.
+But I don't think it's very complicated either, and the result clearly proves it's worth a try.

 luminaires